GEO-ACGW/GRAPHIX-VALI-Generator/README.md

 For everyone else, there's a precompiled .exe release  just download it and start genning right away!

-If by some chance you're here without know what VALI is please check out SlashP' work at:
+If by some chance you're here without knowing what VALI is, please check out SlashP' work at:

 https://github.com/slashP/Vali